rickylsr/ShareYourV2raySubscription/README.md

 ## Beta Functions

-- [x] sub.php update from path authentication to url key authentication
+- [x] updated sub.php authentication from web path to url key
-- [ ] editor.php update function to edit url key of sub.php
+- [ ] update to enable function to edit url key of sub.php in editor.php
 - [ ] V2 nodes information to encrypted by url key
+- [ ] update editor.php authentication from nginx to php authentication

 ## 功能